A book’s title is its calling card. It needs to be memorable and should set the right expectations in terms of tone and

 2. Write a poll question, such as “Which book title are you more interested in?”

 3. Include the options you’re considering.
 You can test 2 to 8 titles at a time.

-- Choose the audience you’d like to answer your poll.
-For instance, you can poll only women who are college graduates, only Amazon Prime members, or choose other demographic traits.
+4. Choose the audience you’d like to answer your poll.
+For instance, you can poll only women who read mystery and crime, or choose other demographic traits.
 See full targeting options at the bottom of this article.
 You can also select “general audience,” which includes characteristics such as, Gender identity and Age range for free.
 Any traits you add after the free ones will have a cost.

 5. Preview your poll to make sure it looks exactly the way you want it to.

 6. Complete the checkout process, and respondents will start answering your poll right away.
 They’ll not only vote on their favorite option, but they’ll write a comment explaining their choice.

 As both F. Scott Fitzgerald and Mike Fishbein learned, it’s necessary to get out of your own head.
 Testing book titles will help you communicate the book’s contents better, which will, in turn, generate more interest for potential buyers.